 INGRESS_CONTROLLER_NAMEis the name of an existing Wallarm Ingress controller,

 VALUES_YAML_FOLDERis the path to the folder with the updated

 Synchronization of IP blocking blacklist data between the Ingress controller and Wallarm cloud is enabled.

 Enable the IP blocking functionality for your Ingress using the following command:

 kubectl annotate ingress YOUR_INGRESS_NAME nginx.ingress.kubernetes.io/wallarm-acl=on

 YOUR_INGRESS_NAMEis the name of your Ingress.

-To disable the functionality, please use the similar command with the
+To disable this functionality, please use the same command with the

 kubectl annotate ingress YOUR_INGRESS_NAME nginx.ingress.kubernetes.io/wallarm-acl=off